JanuszL/CV-CUDA/DEVELOPER_GUIDE.md

 <b>Trademarks</b>

-NVIDIA, the NVIDIA logo, NVIDIA CVCUDA, and NVIDIA TensorRT are trademarks and/or registered trademarks of NVIDIA Corporation in the U.S. and other countries.
+NVIDIA, the NVIDIA logo, NVIDIA CV-CUDA, and NVIDIA TensorRT are trademarks and/or registered trademarks of NVIDIA Corporation in the U.S. and other countries.
 Other company and product names may be trademarks of the respective companies with which they are associated.

 <b>Copyright</b>

-© 2022 NVIDIA CORPORATION & AFFILIATES.
+© 2023 NVIDIA CORPORATION & AFFILIATES.
 All rights reserved.
 </font>